Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 ## Deployment

 > [!IMPORTANT]
-> Make sure you deploy all 3 "Reactive" playbooks before deploying "Base" playbooks.
-And make sure you configure all 3 "Reactive" playbooks before running "Base" playbooks.
+> Make sure you deploy all "Base" playbooks before deploying any of the "search" playbooks.
+And make sure you configure all 3 base playbooks before running "RFI-search..." playbooks.
-> Make sure to specify correct "Reactive" playbook names while deploying "Base" playbooks.** "Correct" - are just the same as you have used while deploying "Reactive" playbooks.
+> Make sure to specify correct playbook names while deploying "search" playbooks.** "Correct" - are just the same as you have used while deploying playbooks.

 <a id="prerequisites"></a>